Powerful Photoshop Smart Objects and How to Use Them?

 As I hope you’ve seen in this tutorial, Photoshop Smart Objects sound complicated but can be straight forward.
 They allow you to wrap up various adjustments into a single container.
 But most importantly they allow you to attach filters to the container without damaging the contents.

-If you decide to incorporate Smart Objects into your Photoshop editing, be sure to save your work in a file format that supports them.
+If you decide to incorporate Photoshop Smart Objects into your editing, be sure to save your work in a file format that supports them.
 If you don’t, you will lose your work as the Smart Objects are converted to a regular image.
-Whilst the TIFF file format does support the saving of Smart Objects, the file sizes can quickly grow very large.
+Whilst the TIFF file format does support the saving of Photoshop Smart Objects, the file sizes can quickly grow very large.
 For most people, the best format to use is the Photoshop PSD format.
 Alternatively, if you find your file sizes growing too large for the 2Gb limit, use the Photoshop “Large Document Format”.

 If you enjoyed this tutorial please take a moment to share it with other Photoshop users.